meowjesty/hello-actix/readme.md

 authorization middleware to forbid and allow users from accessing certain routes, but we won't be going much further than that into security practices here.

-Some testing is included, but they're not covering the whole application, I wanted to avoid having big files, or having every route function being `pub` (this will probably change in the future).

 ### Projects in ascending order of features

 1. [minimal](minimal/): A minimal "Hello, world" of sorts for